Skip to content

 Name Type Description

-values List<T> The values of the column in a list.
+values List<T> The values of the column.

 Examples: